Campaigning for the fair treatment of New Zealanders living in Australia

 Paper applications are not given priority processing.
 There is an additional $80 non-internet fee to submit a paper application when you are eligible to apply online.

-Note: Application forms were updated on 1 July 2023, the words Design date 07/23a are at the bottom of each page.
+Note: Check the Design date at the bottom of each page to ensure you are using the latest version of the paper application before submitting it.
 Old forms will not be processed.

 The form is on the Step-by-step tab: